ionic-team/ionic-cli/README.md

 5. In the `ionic.project` file, add the JavaScript property `"gulpStartupTasks": ["sass", "watch"]` (this can also be customized to whatever gulp tasks you'd like).

-# Ionic.io services
+# Ionic Cloud services

-The CLI supports operations to use backend services for your Ionic app.
-To get started, [visit the ionic.io homepage](http://ionic.io) and [sign up there](https://apps.ionic.io/signup).
+The CLI integrates with Ionic Cloud, a set of backend services that integrate perfectly with Ionic apps.
+To get started, [visit the Ionic Cloud homepage](http://ionic.io) and [sign up](https://apps.ionic.io/signup).

 There are a few things you can utilize the CLI for to support ease of development.